 Chapter 3 – Hola España

 After eight hours of choppy seas, the Portsmouth ferry arrived at Le Havre in Northern France.
 My concerns about sound equipment and officious French customs officers proved unfounded and they waved me through with a disinterested frown.
 I headed south along Routes National aiming for Paris, Lyon, and Montpelier.
 At the Spanish border south of Perpignan, there was a massive queue.
 Several hours later, I apprehensively handed over my documents to an alert official who prowled around the Jag as if he were about to pounce.
-But he was more interested in the car than what was inside.

 “Que es?” he said.

 “Jaguar,” I said.